-This article introduces why Extend Volume greyed out in Windows Server 2008 R2 Disk Management, what to do when Extend Volume is disabled and doesn't work.
+This article introduces why Extend Volume greyed out in Windows Server 2008 R2 Disk Management, and what to do when Extend Volume is disabled.

-The longer the server is running, the higher probability disk drive runs out of space, especially to system partition C. It can't be better if you can extend C: drive without starting over or restoring from backup.
+The longer the server is running, the higher probability disk partition runs out of space, especially to system partition C. It can't be better if you can extend C: drive without starting over or wasting a long time to back up and restore everything.
 In previous Server 2003, you can extend partition via DiskPart command prompt.
-To make it easier, Microsoft adds new GUI Extend Volume function in built-in Disk Management tool.
+To make it easier, Microsoft adds new GUI Extend Volume function in Server 2008 Disk Management tool.

-First, you should know that the size of a single hard disk is fixed, a 250GB disk can't be decreased to 200GB or increased to 500GB.
-Before extending a partition, there must be free Unallocated space in the same disk.
-To a RAID array virtual disk, it is the same.
+First of all, you should know that the size of a physical hard disk is fixed, a 250GB disk can't be decreased to 200GB or increased to 500GB.
+Before extending a partition, there must be free Unallocated space on the same disk.

 If you delete a partition, all files in it will be deleted, too.
-But if you shrink this partition, all files keep intact and only part of unused space will be converted to Unallocated.
-In addition, if this partition is used for programs or some Windows services, you cannot delete it, so many people shrunk drive D.
+But if you shrink this partition, all files will keep intact and only part of free space will be converted to Unallocated.
+In addition, if this partition is used for programs or some Windows services, it can't be deleted.

 From Microsoft explanation, Extend Volume can only expand the partitions that are formatted with NTFS or without file system (RAW).

 Another common FAT32 as well as any other types of partitions are not supported.